incepter/react-async-states/packages/docs/docs/api/concepts.md

 and serve different purposes:
 - you may select only a portion of the state based on a `selector` and rerender only if `areEqual` is falsy.
 - You may `hoist` an async state to the provider and become accessible.
-- You may `fork` an async state and reuse its promise function without impacting its state and subscribers.
+- You may `fork` an async state and reuse its producer function without impacting its state and subscribers.